-13.0 REINFORCEMENT FOR LCT (ELECTRIC VEHICLE CHARGEPOINTS & HEAT PUMPS rated \leq 32A per phase) (1)
+13.0 REINFORCEMENT FOR LCT (ELECTRIC VEHICLE CHARGEPOINTS & HEAT PUMPS rated < 32A per phase) (1)

-13.1 Where it has been determined that the installation of low carbon technology will thermally overload sole use items - transformer, conductors, cut out, metering tails or meter(3) the item(s) of concern shall be upgraded to a sufficient capacity and due to the item(s) being sole use the customer shall fully fund the required reinforcement works.
+- Where it has been determined that the installation of low carbon technology will thermally overload sole use items transformer, conductors, cut out, metering tails or meter(3) the item(s) of concern shall be upgraded to a sufficient capacity. - 13.1.1 Reinforcement works required to upgrade sole use transformers and sole use main route conductors shall be fully charged to the customer. - 13.1.2 Works and all associated costs incurred to replace an existing insufficient single phase service cable, cutout or fuse shall be attributed to WPD when the following conditions apply;